Courses and workshops

 Career Exploration Workshop for Anthropology Students

-Anthropology graduates face a challenge upon graduation that is becoming more and more dire, where to start looking for jobs.
-Traditionally, graduate school in anthropology does not provide the training necessary to plan for and start this search
+Anthropology students face a dire challenge upon graduating: where to start looking for jobs.
+Traditionally, universities do not provide the training necessary to plan for and start this search.

-This workshop will help students delve into their career interests and prospects and develop a plan for achieving transferable skills.
+This workshop will help students delve into their career interests and prospects and develop a plan for achieving transferable skills to apply for jobs post graduation.

-Each attendee will leave with a list of core interests, a list of possible job titles, a list of transferable skills you need, and a plan for achieving those transferable skills prior to graduation.
+Each attendee will leave with a list of core interests, a list of possible job titles, a list of transferable skills to pursue, and a plan for achieving those transferable skills prior to graduation.

 Continuing Education at